If there is one part of your body that makes or breaks your physique, it is your glutes.

 -As you descend into the movement, make sure your knee gently contacts the floor before rising up.

--Keep your chest high for the duration of the movement and do not bend at your waist.
+-Keep your chest high for the during the movement and do not bend at your waist.

 RDL’s (aka Romanian Deadlifts) are a variation of the deadlift that puts more emphasis on the posterior chain (back, hamstrings, and glutes).